pepkit/looper/tests/divvytests/data/divcfg-master/README.md

    * `nih_biowulf2.yaml`: [Biowulf2](https://hpc.nih.gov/docs/userguide.html) cluster at the NIH
    * `stanford_sherlock.yaml`: [Sherlock](http://sherlock.stanford.edu/mediawiki/index.php/Current_policies) cluster at Stanford
    * `ski-cer_lilac.yaml`: *lilac* cluster at Memorial Sloan Kettering
-   * `local_containers.yaml`: A generic local desktop or server (with no cluster management system) that will use docker or singularity containers.
+   * `local_containers.yaml`: A generic local desktop or server (with no cluster management system) that will use docker or apptainer containers.

 To configure `divvy` to use one of these, all you have to do is: